There’s an argument in the fitness world that you can either choose to lose fat or you can choose to gain muscle.

 How much protein?
 Roughly 1 gram for every pound of your weight.
 Or two grams for every kilogram if you are on the metric system.

 The gist: don’t skip out on protein.
 It should be on your plate for every meal.

 If these generalized recommendations stress you out, and you want to know exactly what to do, we can help!

-We offer a 1-on-1 Online Coaching Program to help clients lose body fat, gain muscle, and level up their lives.
-We can provide tailored and specific recommendations based on your body and lifestyle, plus accountability and mindset changes to help ensure your new habits stick.
+I’ll remind you of Nerd Fitness Coaching, where we help clients lose body fat, gain muscle, and level up their lives.
+We provide tailored and specific recommendations based on your body and lifestyle, plus accountability and mindset changes to help ensure your new habits stick.

 Want to learn if we are a good fit for each other?
 Learn more by clicking below: